McIntosh unveils C8 Vacuum Tube Preamp and MC830 Solid State Amplifier

 Both the C8 and MC830 include the company's Power Control ports, which boast easy system power-up and shut down by sending power on/off signals to other connected McIntosh components.
 Both separates also feature a user-selectable Auto Off feature, which switches the power off if no signal or user input has been detected after 30 minutes.

 Get ready for pricing, because none of this comes cheap.
 Orders for the C8 and MC830 can be placed now with authorised McIntosh dealers.
-Shipping is expected to begin in September (USA and Canada) and October (UK).
+Shipping is expected to begin in October (UK) and September (USA and Canada).

 MORE: